STIXProject/java-stix/README.md

 ## Importing the project into the Eclipse IDE

-After running the Gradle buildscript, iI you are using a Eclipse IDE and the Gradle Plugin you will want to run the following from the command-line to set up the Ecipse environment:
+After running the Gradle buildscript, if you are using the Eclipse IDE you will want to run the following from the command-line to set up the Ecipse environment:

 	gradle clean cleanEclipse eclipse

-Then right-click on the Eclipse project and select "Refresh" to bring in the dependencies, and JAXB Document Model.
+Then right-click on the Eclipse project and select "Refresh" to bring in the dependencies and source of JAXB Document Model.
+By default the generated source files are not editable to remmind you that changes to these files is usually a bad idea.